I’ve become increasingly ambivalent about the way we commemorate the dark days and months that began on September 11th, 12 years ago.

-We should learn the lesson that life is fragile.
-We’re all vulnerable, not merely to terrorism, but to various sudden external forces, from car collisions to cancer.
+And we must never lose site of the lesson that life is so fragile.
+We’re all vulnerable, not merely to terrorism, but to all sorts of sudden external forces, from car collisions to cancer.
 This reminder should not make us fearful or insecure; rather, it should inspire gratitude for every precious moment of life.

 We should also be reminded that 9/11 brought out the best in us – compassion, empathy, charity, and a sense of unity.